jhauberg/xcdoctor/README.md

 This process includes resolving and validating file/group references, determining unused resources and more.
 For a complete list of checks, see [Diagnosis.swift](https://github.com/jhauberg/xcdoctor/blob/master/Sources/XCDoctor/Diagnosis.swift#L14-L49).

-**No files are touched during an examination**, and the user must manually take action on any reported defects.
+**No files are touched during an examination;** the user must manually take action on any reported defects.

 # Diagnosis